krtejeda/krtejeda.github.io/_posts/2018-12-3-design-manifesto.md

 [Source](https://www.google.com/url?sa=i&rct=j&q=&esrc=s&source=images&cd=&cad=rja&uact=8&ved=2ahUKEwjUsIPQx4XfAhWCmOAKHSG7BEcQjRx6BAgBEAU&url=http%3A%2F%2Fwww.expatmakeupaddict.com%2F2015%2F08%2Fwhat-am-i-doing-blogger-identity-crisis.html&psig=AOvVaw0RARuhwybGcVcaPwjtgt2V&ust=1543991750191968)

-Empathy.
+As a designer, I am responsible for pushing towards my best solution to a given problem.
+That is our purpose.
+In order to do so requires a wide divergence into crazy, seemingly unrelated ideas.
+In the initial stages for the design of Personal CuraTour, some of the modalities we explored were watches, phones, glasses, shoes, and gum… By the time we got to gum, I had to stop us and say:

-Why are we doing any of this
+> Okay.
+Will this design actually help the user with the problem we identified?

-When you think about adding features, think why
+It’s necessary to diverge, but the purpose of the project and the design need to be at the forefront at all times or else the design gets lost.
+Before spending substantial time discussing with my group about adding extra features, I need think about how it affects the solution and if that solution aligns well with the problem.

-When you
+With the problem statement and purpose for solving the problem clearly defined, I now have a clear intention that will inform the development of my solution.

 ### [5.
 The Delivery] Solution™ -- Now available wherever solutions are sold
 ![](/img/Delivery.png)

 [Source](https://www.google.com/url?sa=i&rct=j&q=&esrc=s&source=images&cd=&cad=rja&uact=8&ved=2ahUKEwj108H0x4XfAhVhhOAKHcryCMwQjRx6BAgBEAU&url=https%3A%2F%2Fknowyourmeme.com%2Fphotos%2F947750-spongebob-s-hype-stand&psig=AOvVaw2yDvWTC78fkarV1mUiSRTF&ust=1543991826704237)

-Finall, when a solution and design have been completed, it’s time to tell the potential users about it.
+Finally, when a solution and design have been completed, it’s time to tell the potential users about it.
 It’s almost unethical not to.
 As a designer, it is my responsibility to promote my design as efficiently, effectively, and honestly as possible towards the previously identified intended users.
 Deception and false advertising of any kind is unacceptable.

 Getting the messaging and presentation right to the best of my ability is key.
 If the messaging of the design does not align with how the user perceives their issue, then the solution has effectively failed because it’s not going to be used.
 The name, tagline, and logo should all afford some critical aspect of the design to the user so that they understand the solution the design supports.
 The high-fidelity of the design presentation helps build initial trust and eventual rapport with the design and the user.